matthyy/warehouse-app/README.md

 Improvements could be added on the infrastructure
 - a data back up system should be settled to avoid data lost or we should be able to restore a data base at a given date.
 - in order to test, different instances should be available.
-For exemple, we could have one dev instance, staging and preprod instances
+For example, we could have one dev instance, staging and preprod instances
 - a kibana or collector of logs should be setup to be monitored the app in production: response time, status code, number of requests, status code of external api, etc...
-- pipelines or continous integration system should be setup in order to run units tests, integration tests, eslint, genreate swagger, production build if code is compiled.
+- pipelines or continous integration system should be setup in order to run units tests, integration tests, eslint, generate swagger, production build if code is compiled.
 - a rollback system of the application when going to production

 #### Question 2